samizdatco/skia-canvas/README.md

 Skia Canvas is a browser-less implementation of the HTML Canvas drawing API for Node.js.
 It is based on Google’s [Skia](https://skia.org) graphics engine and as a result produces very similar results to Chrome’s `<canvas>` element.

-While the primary goal of this project is to provide a reliable emulation of the [standard API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) according to the [spec](https://html.spec.whatwg.org/multipage/canvas.html), it also extends it in a number of areas that are relevant to the generation of static graphics file rather that ‘live’ display in a browser.
+While the primary goal of this project is to provide a reliable emulation of the [standard API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) according to the [spec](https://html.spec.whatwg.org/multipage/canvas.html), it also extends it in a number of areas that are relevant to the generation of static graphics files rather than ‘live’ display in a browser.

 In particular, Skia Canvas: